Palak Corn Recipe (Spinach Corn Curry, Makai Palak)

-Spinach can be used to make several Indian recipes; here are some of my favorite spinach recipes: Aloo Palak Sabzi, Palak Pakora, Palak Paratha, Palak Paneer Bhurji, and Palak Rice.
+Spinach can be used in several Indian recipes; here are some of my favorites: Aloo Palak Sabzi, Palak Pakora, Palak Paratha, Palak Paneer Bhurji, and Palak Rice.

 Why You’ll Love This Family Favorite Recipe!